A synergistic approach to optical modeling of PCSELs through rigorous methods and the coupled-wave theory: Methodology

 Therefore, besides 3D-CWT, I-EIM can also provide values for all these coefficients based on the associated real-valued eigenfrequencies.
 It should be emphasized that, according to the rigorous FEM and FMM, the condition $\alpha_{\text{A,B}}=0$ must not be imposed a priori, as it generally breaks down at larger hole diameters, as will be demonstrated below.
 Accordingly, for these methods, we employ the full form of the CWT framework given by Eqs.~(\ref{eq1},\ref{eq2}).

-Next, within the CWT treatment\cite{inoue2022general} of the Type II PhC, we define $\theta_{\text{pc}}=\pi+2 \text{arg}(\xi_{1,0})$, where $\xi_{j,k}$ denote Fourier harmonics of the relative permittivity profile $\varepsilon_{\text{PhC}}(x,y)$ of the PhC.
-As a consequence, the system of Eqs.~(\ref{eq1},\ref{eq2}) becomes overdetermined, comprising nine defined parameters but only seven unknowns.
+Next, within the CWT treatment\cite{inoue2022general} of the Type II PhC, we define $\theta_{\text{pc}}=\pi+2 \text{arg}(\xi_{1,0})$, where $\xi_{j,k}$ denote Fourier harmonics of the dielectric constant profile $\varepsilon_{\text{PhC}}(x,y)$ of the PhC.
+As a consequence, the system of Eqs.~(\ref{eq1},\ref{eq2}) becomes overdetermined, comprising eight real-valued equations (for the real and imaginary parts of the eigenfrequencies) but only seven unknowns.
 To resolve this issue, we fix the real-valued eigenfrequencies together with the radiation constants $\alpha_{\text{C,D}}$, while allowing the CWT framework to fit the remaining pair $\alpha_{\text{A,B}}$.
-This choice is not arbitrary, as the description of the quasi-BIC modes constitutes the key issue distinguishing predictions of rigorous methods from those of the CWT framework, as discussed in the following.
+This choice is not arbitrary, as the description of the BIC modes constitutes the key issue distinguishing predictions of rigorous methods from those of the CWT framework, as discussed in the following.
 At a heuristic level, this choice is further motivated by the observation that the 3D-CWT-based values of $\alpha_{\text{C,D}}$ generally exhibit better agreement with their counterparts based on FEM and FMM than the corresponding values of $\alpha_{\text{A,B}}$.

 Finally, it is worth emphasizing that FEM- and FMM-based eigenfrequencies serve as a "phenomenological" input for the generalized CWT framework (Eqs.~(\ref{eq1},\ref{eq2})), while 3D-CWT, being inherently constructed within the CWT framework, derives all coupling coefficients from first principles.
 The following subsections describe some specific aspects of each applied method.